Chisomnwa/GitHub-Test/README.md

 # Demo

-This is hoing to be amazing
+This is going to be amazing